 - The graph above shows income per week (blue/left axis) in comparison to occupancy % (green/right axis) and the table shows quarterly income.
-Both exclude (i) the benefit of any Covid-19 support income, and (ii) the income of any disposals and migrations to the extent that they had been completed by the guarter end. - Following the initial wave of Covid-19 (impacting in Q2 and Q3 2020) occupancy recovery has been challenging for both the Group and wider sector, particularly as a result of further waves of infections in Q1 2021 and the Omicron wave in Q1 2022, which have resulted in periods of reduced admissions. - Despite this, occupancy has consistently recovered, and Q3 2023 occupancy of 84.9% represents a c7% recovery from the low point of 79% in Summer 2020. - Additionally, the AWF of £1,050 in Q3 2023 was £102 (10.8%) ahead of the comparative quarter. - Strong AWF outcomes have been achieved across both private pay and local authority funded residents through negotiations for existing residents and in addition to a renewed focus on building 'profitable' occupancy being applied, particularly from H2 2022 onwards. - Most recently considerable work over the last six months has been committed to Local Authority funded residents uplifts for the 2023/24 year and this cycle is now nearing a successful conclusion.
-Uplifts in respect the vast majority of our Local Authority funded residents are applied from April of each year and these successful negotiations have benefited Q2 2023 and onwards results. - This growth in AWF has been critical at a time of increasing cost pressures and the difficulties of operating in the sector and wider economy and it is essential that occupancy is driven only at 'profitable' levels and where a fair price for the care provided is received. - As a result, the Group has achieved consistent recovery and growth in income.
-This is shown in the table with twelve consecutive guarters of income growth1, and income being ahead of pre Covid levels from Q3 2021 onwards.
+Both exclude (i) the benefit of any Covid-19 support income, and (ii) the income of any disposals and migrations to the extent that they had been completed by the quarter end. - Following the initial wave of Covid-19 (impacting in Q2 and Q3 2020) occupancy recovery had been challenging for both the Group and the wider sector, particularly as a result of further waves of infections in Q1 2021 and the Omicron wave in Q1 2022 which resulted in periods of reduced admissions. - Despite this, occupancy has consistently recovered, and Q4 2023 occupancy of 88.2% represents a c6% recovery from the low point of 79% in Summer 2020. - Additionally, the AWF of £1,088 in Q4 2023 was £87 ahead and FY 2023 is £83 ahead of FY 2022 (8.4% increase).
+Strong AWF outcomes have been achieved across both private pay and local authority funded residents through negotiations for existing residents and in addition to a renewed focus on building 'profitable' occupancy being applied, particularly from H2 2022 onwards. - This growth in AWF has been critical at a time of increasing cost pressures and the difficulties of operating in the sector and wider economy and it is essential that occupancy is driven only at 'profitable' levels and where a fair price for the care provided is received. - As a result, the Group has achieved consistent recovery and growth in income.
+This is shown in the table with thirteen consecutive quarters of income growth, and income being ahead of pre Covid levels from Q3 2021 onwards.
+(Note FY 2022 was a 53 week period (with Q4 2022 being 14 week period) Q4 2022 turnover adjusted to 13 weeks is £51.3m).

-1 FY 2022 is a 53 week period (with Q4 2022 being 14 week period).
-Q4 2022 turnover adjusted to 13 weeks is £63.4m.
+Results - LTM Adjusted EBITDA Sep 23 v LTM Dec 23

-Results - LTM Adjusted EBITDA Jun 2023 v LTM Sep 2023
+The LTM movement, excluding closures, disposals (to the extent they had completed by the quarter end) and migrations, was largely a result of the following drivers:

-- The LTM movement, excluding closures, disposals (to the extent they had completed by the quarter end) and migrations, was largely a result of the following drivers: - Income was £6.8m higher in September 2023 LTM than June 2023 LTM: - Group fee rates and other income were £5.2m higher, comprising an increase from weekly fee rates of £6.5m, being partially offset by a £1.3m reduction in other income received from LAs and CCGs in respect of exceptional Covid-19 costs - Higher occupancy in Q3 2023 compared to Q3 2022 resulted in a favourable occupancy variance of £1.6m - Own staff payroll costs increased by £4.9m in light of inflationary, cost of living and statutory pay rate increases (applied from April 2023) and the on-going pressures of Covid-19 and staffing shortages - However, agency reduction resulted in a £3.8m increase to LTM EBITDA, a significant improvement achieved despite the on-going recruitment crisis as a result of robust management of agency usage - A £1.2m decrease in LTM EBITDA was incurred in care and facility expenses due to inflationary pressures - The EBITDAM impact of care home closures, disposals and migrations (that had completed by the quarter end) was a £0.3m increase, whilst the EBITDA impact of the NI disposal which completed in July 2022 was a decrease of £0.2m - There was no movement as a result of external rent, and a focus on better central cost control improved EBITDA by £0.4m
+- Income was £1.4m higher in December 2023 LTM than September 2023 LTM.
+Group fee rates and other income were consistent, however this comprised of an increase from weekly fee of £0.6m, offset by a £0.6m reduction in other income.
+Higher occupancy in Q4 2023 compared to Q4 2022 resulted in a favourable occupancy variance of £1.4m - Own team payroll costs increased by £1.6m in light of inflationary, cost of living and statutory pay rate increases (applied from April 2023) - · Agency reduction resulted in a £2.1m increase to LTM EBITDA, another significant improvement as a result of robust agency and hours management - A £0.5m increase in LTM EBITDA from cost control around care and facility expenses - The EBITDA impact of the disposal homes was an increase of £0.7m

-- 1. Excludes closures/disposals of care homes that had completed by the quarter end (including the sale of the remaining 29 care homes in Northern Ireland which completed on 18 July 2022) and migrations - 2.
-Adjusted EBITDA is EBITDA before the non-cash onerous and operating lease credit and after closed and closing home costs - 3.
-Rent on migrated leaseholds is accrued up to the date of the migration
+- 1. Excludes closures/disposals of care homes that had completed by the quarter end - 2.
+Adjusted EBITDA is EBITDA before the non-cash onerous lease credit and after closed and closing home costs - Rent on migrated leaseholds is accrued up to the date of the migration

-FY 2021, FY 2022 and Q3 2023 YTD EBITDA and cash flow analysis
+FY 2021, FY 2022 and FY 2023 EBITDA and cash flow analysis Four Seasons